Rhys Wakefield

-Rhys Wakefield is an Australian actor and director, known for his roles in Australian TV series Home and Away, the feature film The Black Balloon (2008) and in season 3 of HBO's True Detective in 2019.
+Rhys Wakefield (born 1988) is an Australian actor and director, known for his roles in Australian TV series Home and Away, the feature film The Black Balloon (2008) and in season 3 of HBO's True Detective in 2019.

 Wakefield's debut feature film as director, Berserk, was released in American cinemas on 5 April 2019.
 He is also the director and co-creator of sci-fi podcast series, From Now, which is being developed into a TV Series with Amazon Studios.

 Early life and education

 Wakefield was born in Cairns, Queensland, to a medical standards officer mother and a father who serves in the navy.
 Before appearing as Lucas in Home and Away, Wakefield had been acting for more than six years.
 He attended classes at McDonald College of Performing Arts where he won the acting scholarship in 2003, during which time he performed in numerous Shakespeare festivals, working with both Opera Australia and the Australian Ballet.
 Wakefield graduated in 2006.